 ELIGIBILITY & CRITERIA

-The Department will launch the first call for applications in 2021 and plans to open the call annually.
+The Department launched the first call for applications in 2021 and plans to open the call annually.
 All MA and PhD students in good standing in the Philosophy Department are eligible to be considered for the prize.
 They may submit a piece of their own work, or their work may be nominated for the prize by a Faculty member in the Department.
 Only one piece per student can be considered.
-The deadline for nominations is 1 June 2021; please send the nominated paper to the Departmental Coordinator, Kriszta Biber.

 The prize will be awarded for a piece of work in the philosophy of mind or the philosophy of psychology.
 This piece of work may be an essay for a course, or a chapter of a dissertation, or a piece written independently of their coursework.
 The word limit for eligible work is 5000 words.